sumeetsk/xdrive/readme.md

-**Currently testing some changes.
-Will remove this notice when complete**:

-* Fixed some bugs
-* Eliminated configuration except AWS config/creds
-* Terminates server when amazon issues termination notice.
-Not tested but not critical as volume is retained anyway and can be saved manually.
-* Replaced AWS waiters with loops as former sometimes have timeouts
-* Added option for python2.7
-* xdriveclient in a container as alternative to install

 ## Portable drive that can be moved between AWS instances

 This package puts programs and data on an external drive rather than an the